 Though bacteria are the root of most dental problems, there are also good bacteria that help your body.
 When bad bacteria are allowed to flourish, they can create cavities, cause gum recession, and even sometimes lead to tooth loss.[ 2 ]

-Clear aligners and braces can both help you avoid these problems by straightening your teeth and allowing for easier cleanings.
+Clear aligners can help you avoid these problems by straightening your teeth and allowing for easier cleanings.
 However, during your treatment, clear aligners make maintaining good oral hygiene much easier than with braces.
 You won’t have to brush and floss around bulky brackets and wires; you’ll just remove your aligners.

 Gingivitis and Periodontal Disease